Overview

 generally be lower than those available for other money market accounts.
 When this

-within 30 days thereafter) generally (with exceptions) purchase a higher yielding money
+30 days thereafter) generally (with exceptions) purchase a higher yielding money market

-market fund (or other type security) available on the custodian’s platform, unless
+fund (or other type security) available on the custodian’s platform, unless Registrant

-Registrant reasonably anticipates that it will utilize the cash proceeds during the
+reasonably anticipates that it will utilize the cash proceeds during the subsequent 30-day

-subsequent 30-day period to purchase additional investments for the client’s account.
+period to purchase additional investments for the client’s account.
+Exceptions and/or

-Exceptions and/or modifications can and will occur with respect to all or a portion of the
+modifications can and will occur with respect to all or a portion of the cash balances for

-cash balances for various reasons, including, but not limited to the amount of dispersion
+various reasons, including, but not limited to the amount of dispersion between the sweep

 The above does not apply to the cash component maintained within a Registrant actively